MycroftAI/documentation/_pages/italian.md

 ---
 # Language support in Mycroft - Italian - italiano

+_NOTE: These instructions apply to Mycroft for Linux only; we don't currently have instructions for changing the language on Picroft.
+If you'd like to help us out with that, jump into the [~languages channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/languages) and let us know._

 - [Language support in Mycroft - Italian - italiano](#language-support-in-mycroft---italian---italiano)
   * [Change the **Wake Word** to Italian](#change-the-wake-word-to-italian)
     + [Download and install the Italian dictionary](#download-and-install-the-italian-dictionary)